Maithon: Demographics

+Languages

 Infrastructure

 Maithon has an area of 2.951 km2.
 It is 42 km from the district headquarters Dhanbad.
 There is a railway station at Kumardubi 6 km away.
 Buses are available in the town.
 It has 25 km roads and both covered and open drains.
 The two major sources of protected water supply are tap water from treated sources and hand pumps.
 There are 3,506 domestic electric connections and 400 road light points.
 Amongst the medical facilities, it has 1 hospital with 150 beds and 10 medicine shops.
 Amongst the educational facilities, it has 5 primary schools, 5 middle schools, 3 secondary schools, 2 senior secondary schools and 1 general degree college.
 Amongst the recreational facilities, there is a stadium, an auditorium/ community hall, a library and a reading room.
 It has branch offices of 3 nationalised banks, 12 agricultural credit societies and 1 non-agricultural credit society.